Michaelpalacce/NAT/README.md

 - [ ] Improve Push Code Logic
 - [ ] Download dependencies and push them
 - [ ] Definitions?
+- [ ] Save Artifact in memory so we don't read it twice
 - [ ] Don't rely on vrotsc and vropkg from maven central

 ## Development